mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Practice secretly, working within,
-> As though a fool, like an idiot --
+> as though a fool, like an idiot –
 > If you can achieve continuity,
-> This is called the host within the host.
+> this is called the host within the host.

 #### Commentary:

-But how can you serve, to help you and your position, professionaly and otherwise?
+But how can you serve, to help you and your position, professionally and otherwise?
 Practice secretly, working within.

 As I have said before, this means to plant the root of your life.
 If you want something to grow, you have to plant the root.
 When you plan your life, maybe you plant a vegetable.
 This is good for a one-year plan.
 For a two-year plan you have to plant a tree or a fruit, something like that.

 But for you lifetime plan, or the life of your life plans, you have to plant the root of life.
 That is called the virtuous quality.

-But usually we don’t want to plant the root, because we are Interested in the fancy, visible stuff: branches, leaves, and flowers.
+But usually we don’t want to plant the root, because we are interested in the fancy, visible stuff: branches, leaves, and flowers.
 So it is very difficult to plant the root, but the root is very important.

 The practice which makes the root strong is very quiet; not showy.
 Practice secretly, working within.
 Egolessness.

 Egolessness is very important for us.
-But i don’t mean you snould destroy the ego.
+But I don’t mean you should destroy the ego.
 Some people say that you become free from the ego when you get old.
 But I don’t mean that; that just means that the ego is enervated by old age.

 Egolessness means that while you have the ego-sense you make the root of your life strong.
 That is why you should practice while you are young.

 My teacher used to stress that whatever you want to do, you should first forget it.
 And then practice it.

 Then you will be able to do it anyplace, anytime later.
 What you have to do now is concentrate on practice.
 That is really to be egoless, because you cannot show your ego.

 And even though you practice constantly, there is not much benefit.
 Five years, ten years, nothing happens.

 If you get a PhD., or become a medical doctor, you will know how much you have practiced secretly.
 No one else will know; they will see the graduation ceremony, and congratulate you then.
 But no one will see your secret working, for many, many years.
 No one will pay attention to that.
 But without it you cannot graduate and get your degree.

 So you should forget your ego sense; but you have a very strong ego sense.
 If you want to achieve some goal, you want that goal.
 But you should forget the goal, and concentrate on study.
 That’s pretty hard, but without it you cannot achieve anything, not even a small thing.